French election: Macron in pole position, Le Pen racing hard

 He said that means Macron will face a “big level of mistrust” in the country.

-Macron has vowed to change the French economy to make it more independent while protecting social benefits at the same time.
+Macron has vowed to change the French economy to make it more independent while still protecting social benefits.
 He said he will also keep pushing for a more powerful Europe.

 His first term was rocked by the yellow vest protests against social injustice, the COVID-19 pandemic and the war in Ukraine.
 It notably forced Macron to delay a key pension reform, which he said he would relaunch soon after reelection, to gradually raise France's minimum retirement age from 62 to 65.
 He says that's the only way to keep benefits flowing to retirees.